pyeventsourcing/eventsourcing/docs/topics/examples/cargo-shipping.rst

     }

-The domain model is defined in the more verbose style, using explicit definitions of aggregate events, with command methods that trigger events.
+A domain model aggregate is defined in the more verbose style, using explicit definitions of aggregate events, with command methods that trigger events.
 The aggregate projector function is implemented on the aggregate object using the single dispatch decorator with an event-specific method registered to handle each type